siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-- Profile Icon: On large screens the profile icon is to the right of the search box.
+**Profile Icon**: On large screens the profile icon is to the right of the search box.
 This contains a dropdown menu which opens when clicked.
 For a user who is not logged in the options in the dropdown are links to the Register page and the Login page.
 For a user who is logged in the dropdown options are Add a Product, My Profile and Logout.
 For a user who is not logged in the dropdown options are Register and Login.
 On smaller screens the profile icon appears centrally to the right of the shopping basket.

 **Expected Result**:
 1. Profile icon dropdown menu opens as expected